How to Test for Faults in Load Cells

-- Connect the load to a stable voltage source.
+- Connect the load cell to a stable voltage source.

-- Connect a voltmeter to the output terminal.
+- Connect a voltmeter to the output terminals.

 - Gently tap on the load cell with a small mallet to mildly shock it.
-Care should be taken however to not overload the load cell.
+Note: For very low capacity load cells, take care to not overload the load cell while performing this step.

-When checked, the readings should not become erratic; they should be stable and return to the zero point.
-If erratic readings are observed, then there could be a failed electrical connection or possibly a glue layer between the strain gauge sensor and element caused by an electrical transient.
+Expected Result: When checked, the readings should not become erratic; they should be stable and return to the zero point.

-If the load cell is still defective after all the above tests for faults are performed, it can be returned to the OEM for repairs, or replacement if the problem cannot be fixed.
+If the load cell proves to be defective after all the above tests for faults are performed, it can be returned to the OEM for repairs or replacement.
 Tacuna Systems supports all of its products and is available to help troubleshoot and resolve any product issues.